 What is the Symbolism of a Dogwood Flower Tattoo?

 Long a part of stories and a major theme in legends of the past, the flowering dogwood is often used as a symbol of Christianity when chosen as a tattoo.
 It can also symbolize common themes like faith and rebirth, too.

 When Should You Give Someone a Dogwood Flower?

-For example, you might give someone a dogwood flower when commemorating some kind of religious milestone, like a Confirmation, Baptism, or First Communion.
+For example, you might give someone a flowering dogwood when commemorating some kind of religious milestone, like a Confirmation, Baptism, or First Communion.